EBISPOT/gwas-sumstats-validator/README.md

 The errors from the output tell us that row seven has too many columns and row one does not have a valid pvalue.
 If these rows are not fixed, they will later be dropped and not converted to HDF5.

 ### Addional options
+- `--linelimit` : _int, default 1000_

+   Once this number of erroneous rows has been reached, stop looking for more.
 - `--drop-bad-lines` : _bool, default False_

    Drops the the lines with errors from the file and writes it to a new file called <file_to_validate.tsv.valid>
 - `--stage` : _{'standard', 'harmonised', 'curated'}, default 'standard'_

    The stage the file is in.
-It is either standard format ('standard'), harmonised ('harmonised') or pre-standard in the custom curated format ('curated')
+It is either standard format ('standard'), harmonised ('harmonised') or pre-standard in the custom curated format ('curated').
+Recommended to leave as default.